 The benefit of Mtac over computational reflection, is that Mtac completely avoids the need for a reflective representation which decreases the up-front cost to using it and trivially addresses the entire language including complex dependent types, which systems like MirrorCore do not currently support (though it is in progress).

-1. abstract is not strictly necessary here because Mtac’s reduction mechanism will not reduce these terms anyways.
-However, it does hide the proof terms which makes the tactics a little bit easier to read.
+is not strictly necessary here because Mtac’s reduction mechanism will not reduce these terms anyways.
+However, it does hide the proof terms which makes the tactics a little bit easier to read. ↩ -

-2. Mrun is not really a “function” in the Coq sense of the term because it does not respect equality.
-Essentially, if a = b, Mrun a is not necessarily equal to Mrun b
+is not really a “function” in the Coq sense of the term because it does not respect equality.
+Essentially, ifa = b

-4. Results for Ltac and Rtac are taken from Extensible and Efficient Automation through Reflective Tactics, ESOP’16
+Results for Ltac and Rtac are taken from Extensible and Efficient Automation through Reflective Tactics, ESOP’16. ↩